LastCallMedia/heroku-cli/README.md

 ### Choosing a different Node.js version.

-In the `.lando.yml` file, change `node:18` to some other version number.
+In the `.lando.yml` file, you can change `node:18` to some other version number.

+Better: override the setting using a `.lando.local.yml` file as described [here](https://docs.lando.dev/core/v3/#override-file).

+    services:
+      appserver:
+        # --- override node service version ---
+        type: 'node:20'

+In either case, run `lando rebuild` to effect the change.